bodono/apgpy/README.md

 apgpy
 =====================
-(@author bodonoghue) python package
-Implements an Accelerated Proximal Gradient method (Nesterov 2007, Beck and Teboulle 2009)
+Python package that implements an accelerated proximal gradient method for minimizing convex functions (Nesterov 2007, Beck and Teboulle 2009).

 solves: